ephos/ephos.github.io/content/posts/new-blog-who-dis/new-blog-who-dis.md

 2. A little bit of rebranding.
 3. I was a bit over Jekyll.
 4. I wanted a theme that was very easy to customize and extend...

-  a. _...it's just HTML and CSS, no more JS_
+...Thanks to [risotto](https://github.com/joeroe/risotto) as my theme base, it's just HTML and CSS, no more JS!

 **LONG LIVE!**